 Zebra DS2208 handheld barcode scanner, ZD620 Desktop Label Printer, and a custom ZBI program.

-Story: Label inspection is a very common application that often starts from incorrect labels being placed on the product and shipped to the end customer.
-Unfortunately, this is exactly what occurred with a local food packaging company.
+Label inspection is a very common application that often starts from incorrect labels being placed on the product and shipped to the end customer.
+This is exactly what occurred with a local food packaging company.
 The packaging company was producing a sauce that required three labels on each bottle: front, back, and around the top.
 An issue arose when the front label did not match the back label on an entire batch of product that was shipped to their customer.

 The food packagers reached out to EMP to help design a label inspection solution.
 The initial solution discussed involved a machine vision camera that would be used to inspect each label to verify that the correct job was running.
-Unfortunately, this solution greatly exceeded the customer’s budget.
+Unfortunately, this solution exceeded the customer’s budget.

 The engineers at EMP work hard to develop a solution to meet the customer’s needs and budget.
 Let the engineers at EMP find the best solution for you!
-Contact them today!